niiknow/bvtnet-items-provider/README.md

 # RELEASE
 1.0.0 - Future release with new features.
 Big change in this release is the moving several bindable properties `perPage, currentPage, filter, filterIgnoredFields, filterIncludedFields` to `provider.state` object.
 This allow for logical separation between what are being saved to the `localStorage`

 * custom per-column filtering provide `options.search` as key-value object
-    * additional `options.extraQuery` as key-value object - allow for custom advanced ssearch such as range search on date or numeric column
+* additional `options.extraQuery` as key-value object - allow for custom advance search, such as range search on date or numeric column
 * custom multi-column sorting with `options.sort` as key-value object
 * introducing `saveStateId` property for saving previous state and query on `localStorage`.

 0.9.9 - remove multi-parameters constructor for single object parameter